Nauro-AI/.github/profile/README.md

 Nauro eliminates that.

 Nauro maintains a versioned store of your project's goals, decisions, current state, and open questions.
-Context accumulates passively during configurable milestones and is delivered to any AI agent at session start via [MCP](https://modelcontextprotocol.io/), or through an auto-generated `AGENTS.md` for tools that don't support MCP yet.
+Context accumulates passively during configurable milestones and is delivered to any AI agent during sessions via [MCP](https://modelcontextprotocol.io/) and through an auto-generated `AGENTS.md`.

 **Cross-repo.** One project, many repos, one ground truth.
 **Passive.** Context updates automatically.
 No manual maintenance.